aaronspence31/FinSight/README.md

 - Migrating to Amazon EMR (Elastic MapReduce) for more complex transformations that require fine-tuned control over the Spark environment
 - Implementing more sophisticated transformations using AWS Glue Dynamic Frames
 - Creating additional partitioning schemes based on actual query patterns
-- Implementing incremental processing to handle only new or changed data